istio/istio.io/_docs/tasks/istio-auth.md

 {% include home.html %}

 Through this task,
-you will learn how to do the following for Istio Auth with **per-cluster Istio CA**:
+you will learn how to do the following for Istio Auth with the **cluster-level Istio CA**:

-* Enable Istio Auth

-* Disable Istio Auth
+* Install Istio with Auth

 * Verify Istio Auth setup

+* Uninstall Istio with Auth

-## Per-cluster CA vs. per-namespace CA
+## Cluster-level CA vs. namespace-level CA

-There are two deployment modes for Istio CA, per-cluster and per-namespace.
+There are two deployment modes for Istio CA, cluster-level and namespace-level.
 The following describes the differences between them.

-**Per-cluster CA**:
+**Cluster-level CA**:

-This task focuses on Istio Auth with per-cluster CA.
+This task focuses on Istio Auth with the cluster-level CA.

 Only a single Istio CA is present in a Kubernetes cluster, which is always deployed in a dedicated namespace.
 The Istio CA issues certificates and keys to